Jenarththan2001/CEES-Quiz-System/README.md

 3. **Windows app** parses serial, starts/stops timer, stores answers, and maintains live leaderboard.
 4. At the end, scores are pushed to the **Podium**: a clean, full-screen web page (Chart.js bar chart + ranking table).

+👉 If you want the Windows Forms source code, go to: https://github.com/Jenarththan2001/ArduinoMegaControlCenter

 ---

 ## 🔌 Hardware (Embedded)